Potential weights and implicit causal designs in linear regression: Potential weights and implicit designs

-As an empirical motivation for our exercise, consider \citet{blakeslee2020way}, who study the impact of water loss in rural India on employment and income.
-Water loss is proxied by a binary $W_i$, indicating whether the first borewell household $i$ drilled has failed at the time of the authors' survey. \citet{blakeslee2020way} appear to argue for identification via design-based reasoning, writing, e.g., ``a household's access to groundwater depends on highly irregular and quasi-random properties of the subsurface beneath its land'' \citep[p.206,][]{blakeslee2020way}.
+To motivate, \citet{blakeslee2020way} study the impact of water loss in rural India on economic outcomes.
+Water loss is measured by a binary $W_i$, indicating whether the first borewell household $i$ drilled has failed.
+The authors motivate identification by emphasizing that well failure ``depends on highly irregular, quasi-random subsurface properties'' (p.
+206).
+The true design $\bpi^*$---the natural process of borewell failure---is unknown, but the authors argue that failure is difficult to predict, making treated and untreated households plausibly comparable, and correspondingly marshal detailed hydrogeological evidence.

-The true design $\bpi^*$---the natural process of borewell failure---is unknown, but the authors argue that it nevertheless does not preclude valid causal inference.
-Since borewell failure---a function of complex hydrogeological features---is difficult to predict, households with failed wells are otherwise similar to their more fortunate counterparts.
-To buttress this argument, the authors painstakingly and carefully describe hydrogeological features that determine borewell failure, even having inserted specialized camera equipment to failed wells.

-As is common practice, however, the authors estimate treatment effects via regressions of the form \eqref{eq:angrist98intro}, for many different outcome variables.
-This appears somewhat in tension with the rich descriptions of treatment assignment: These regressions are not connected---at least not explicitly---to those rich descriptions of $\bpi^*$ in the paper.
-What should a reader believe about borewell failure in order to interpret the authors' regression estimates as causal effects?
+After informally arguing that treatment is plausibly quasi-experimentally assigned, \citet{blakeslee2020way} then estimate a simple regression across multiple outcomes at the household level:

+A tension here is that the regression itself does not encode the rich substantive discussion of $\bpi^*$.
+Instead, $\bpi^*$ is left implicit as whatever assignment process that justifies interpreting \eqref{eq:angrist98intro} quasi-experimentally.

+This pattern---arguing that a treatment is quasi-experimentally assigned and estimating a causal effect via regression, without explicitly modeling the design nor explicitly naming an estimand---is common in empirical work.
+We document it through an AI-assisted census of the literature in \cref{sec:empirical}.
+When estimates are presented this way, what must a reader believe about $\bpi^*$ for \eqref{eq:angrist98intro} to have a quasi-experimental interpretation, and which causal contrast does $\tau$ represent when effects are heterogeneous?